L13/vscode-diff/README.md

 * `L13 Diff` - Open the diff panel.
 * `Open in L13 Diff` - Open the diff panel with selected files or folders by dialog or context menu.
 * `L13 Diff: Clear History` - Clear the history of recently used files and folders.
+* `L13 Diff: Remove all favorites` - Remove all favorites.

 ## Available Settings

 * `l13Diff.maxRecentlyUsed` - Defines the max length of recently used entries in the menu.
 * `l13Diff.openToSide` - Set true if a diff or file should open to the side.
 * `l13Diff.ignore` - A list of files and folders which should be ignored.
 Supports * for names.
+* `l13Diff.openFavoriteAndCompare` - Set true if a click on a favorite entry should start a compare.

 ## Global Keyboard Shortcuts